My Experience with Oxy’s:

 I want to share my story in 3 parts; My experience, Strength and Hope.
 The experience portion will focus on the time in my life when I was prescribed narcotic painkillers, the strength on the period where I entered recovery and hope will focus on how I maintain recovery and the gifts and blessings I have received in my life since the last time I used.

 My experience is similar to many others and I have heard slight variations of it many times come from the mouths of those I assumed had nothing in common with me.
 I had a normal childhood, grew up on a farm, played lots of sports and had a loving family.
 I didn’t start dabbling in drugs and alcohol until high school and at that time it was just the odd weekends and special occasions.
 By the time I entered university it was almost a daily occurrence of having a few drinks and smoking weed.
-I experimented with some of the more common harder drugs but none were that exciting in mind.
+I experimented with some of the more common harder drugs but none were that exciting in my mind.

 It wasn’t until I was in my 20’s that physical pain started to bother me due to some of the stupid accidents I had when I was high (fell off a cliff onto my back…twice, drunk in the bar and cracked my teeth and split my jaw).
 These physical ailments led me to seek some relief from a doctor.
-At first the doc suggested many healthy ways to manage the pain such as phase, massage, acupuncture and also different non-addictive meds to try and relieve the discomfort.
+At first the doc suggested many healthy ways to manage the pain such as physio, massage, acupuncture and also different non-addictive meds to try and relieve the discomfort.
 But after 3 years of trying to manage the pain properly with no luck my doctor suggested to try a strong opiate painkiller.

 At first I was apprehensive and very careful not to take too many due to my knowledge of how addicting they can be, but soon my doses increased as did my tolerance for the pills and then I couldn’t get enough.
 Plus it worked great at the time to numb the pain and get me a high at the same time and it was prescribed by my doctor so nobody (in my mind) could tell me I had a problem.